Statutes of Shambhala e.V.

 § 9 - Annual general meeting

 - The annual general meeting takes place at least once a year.
+Besides being present an online meeting is possible too.
 The Board may convene an extraordinary general meeting at any time.
 Such a meeting can also be convened by at least a quarter of the full members, or at least half of the associate members: the purpose and reasons must be stated in writing.
 The Board must convene the members´ general meeting in writing and must observe a notification period of at least 14 days before the meeting, and include details of the agenda.

 - The members general meeting has to perform the following tasks: